ChasynPollard/Pixilate/README.md

 Run Pixilate.java and use file to import an image and use the slider and pixilate button to pixilate your image.

+When you pixilate it runs the pixilate function in PixelatePhoto.java

+When you press the download button it expands the image to its old size then saves it on your computer

 ## TODO

-1. make this run more efficiently
+1. make this run more efficiently (threading/look into cuda java libraies)
 3. fix scaleing of images so it doesn't stretch
 2. make GUI prettier